-Aphantasia was first given a name in 2015, but knowledge of its existence can be found dating back to 340 BC.
+Aphantasia was first given a name in 2015, but knowledge of our invisible differences can be found dating back to 340 BC.
 Aristotle stands at the beginning of this history when aphantasia was not an established topic of discussion yet.

 Aristotle coins the term phantasia in De Amina (On the Soul), Part III to describe a distinct capacity between perception and thought — a sort of ‘sixth sense.’

-In a brief discussion (De Anima III 3), Aristotle describes imagination as “that in virtue of which an image occurs in us”— in thoughts, dreams, and memories.
+In a brief discussion in De Anima III 3, Aristotle describes imagination as “that in virtue of which an image occurs in us”— in thoughts, dreams, and memories.
 His account of phantasia includes mental imagery, dreams, and even hallucinations.

 During this period, however, it was generally believed that thoughts required images.
 That is, “whenever one contemplates, one necessarily at the same time contemplates in images” (De Anima III 8).